EveNyarango/Conastat4/README.md

 Run the application on the emulator

 ## BDD
+Run the app

+Create an accont if its your first time logging in.

+Log in if you already have an account

-Run the app tap on any country to get daily statistics and realtime cumulative covid19 data.
+Tap on any country to get daily statistics and realtime cumulative covid19 data.

 Search for data of a specific country on the search button